noriakis/software/docs/ggkegg/01-pathway.md

 <img src="01-pathway_files/figure-html/highlight_example-1.png" width="100%" style="display: block; margin: auto;" />

 We show the example for highlighting `Metabolic pathways (ko01100)`, using `M00021` definition. `highlight_module` function accepts `kegg_module` class object and return the boolean of which edges are involved in reaction inside module and which nodes are compounds involved in the reaction.
 Please note that this does not produce exactly the same output as `KEGG mapper`.
-Internally, `higlight_module_compound` and `highlight_module_reaction` are utilized, which add new columns to the tbl_graph with `TRUE` for nodes and edges that meet the respective conditions.
+This adds new columns to the tbl_graph with `TRUE` for nodes and edges that meet the respective conditions.

 ```r